ORGANIC CHEMISTRY OF MATERIALS

 Assessment methods and criteria

-The exam consists of a written test and an oral test.
+The exam consists of presentation by the student on a topic of the course, followed by a written and an oral tests.

 The knowledge required to pass the exam are: